TeskaLabs/splang-docs/docs/expressions/function.md

 ## `!FUNCTION`, `!FN`: Define a function

-Type: _Mapping_.

 The `!FUNCTION` expression defines a new function.
 It is typically used as a top-level expression.

+Type: _Mapping_.

+!!! info

-SP-Lang expressions are by default placed in the implicit function definition.
+    SP-Lang expressions are _implicitly_ placed function definition.
     It means that in a majority of cases, `!FUNCTION` can be skipped, and only `do` section is provided

 ### Synopsis